 For customers, the credit card is free to acquire and use.
 Coinbase makes money whenever a customer uses that card, more precisely through the payment fee that is charged.

-Similar to any other credit card you hold, fees are applied whenever someone uses the card for payments.
+Similar to any other credit card you hold, fees are applied whenever someone uses the card for payments (so-called interchange fees).
 The money will be subtracted from the overall transaction volume and paid by the merchant.

 While Coinbase nor VISA publicly disclose fees, it can be assumed that there is a revenue-sharing agreement in place between the two parties.
 Many other FinTech start-ups, including the likes of Brex or Revolut, operate on a similar agreement and model.